 Black box penetration testing

-Both infrastructure and application pentesting can be performed from a outside attacker perspective meaning that the tester does not hold any knowledge regarding the targeted system apart from those available publicly.
+Both infrastructure and application pentesting can be performed from an outside attacker perspective meaning that the tester does not hold any knowledge regarding the targeted system apart from those available publicly.
 No information about the architecture and customer systems is delivered, no user accounts except those that can be created by an attacker (e.g. by registering in the application).
-Usually when conducting a security audit of a web application we use a gray box approach, which gives us some information about the audited system (e.g. documentation, description of the system functionalities) and accounts for each role in the systems are delivered, so we are able to check both vertical and horizontal privilege escalation, meaning accessing data and/or functionalities of higher privileged user and a different user with same or similar access rights.
+Usually when conducting a security assessment of a web application gray box approach is recommended as black box approach may not provide enough coverage in case e.g when most functionalities are behind a login page and the application does not allow for self registration.

 White box penetration testing

 This type of a security audit is an extended version of gray box pentesting in which testers have full knowledge of the targeted asset.
 In case of a web application we are given access to both documentation and the source code additionally to what is granted in a gray box test.